Watershed stroke: Signs and symptoms

 Watershed stroke symptoms are due to the reduced blood flow to all parts of the body, specifically the brain, thus leading to brain damage.
 Initial symptoms, as promoted by the American Stroke Association, are FAST, representing F = Facial weakness (droop), A = Arm weakness (drift), S = Speech difficulty (slur), and T = Time to act (priority of intervention).

 All strokes are considered a medical emergency.
 Any one of these symptoms, whether seen alone or in combination, should be assumed to be stroke until proven otherwise.
 Emergency medical help should be sought IMMEDIATELY if any or all of these symptoms are seen or experienced.
 Early diagnosis and timely medical intervention can drastically reduce the severity of a stroke, limit damage to the brain, improve the chances of a full recovery and reduce recovery times massively.

 After the initial stroke, other symptoms depend on the area of the brain affected.
 If one of the three central nervous system pathways is affected, symptoms can include numbness, reduced sensation, and hyperreflexia.

 Most often, the side of the brain damaged results in body defects on the opposite side.
 Since the cranial nerves originate from the brainstem, damage to this area can lead to defects in the function of these nerves.
 Symptoms can include altered breathing, problems with balance, drooping of eyelids, and decreased sensation in the face.

 Damage to the cerebral cortex may lead to aphasia or confusion and damage to the cerebellum may lead to lack of motor movement.

 Stroke presentations which are particularly suggestive of a watershed stroke include bilateral visual loss, stupor, and weakness of the proximal limbs, sparing the face, hands and feet.

 Causes

 Watershed strokes are caused by ischemia or a lack of blood flow to the brain.
 There are several causes of ischemia, including embolism and atherosclerosis.
 There are several conditions that can predispose someone to watershed stroke by increasing the likelihood that insufficient blood supply will be able to reach the brain.
+Cancer and carcinomatosis as well as complications thereof and the treatments for them can also lead to stroke.
 People with many different cardiovascular diseases have a higher likelihood of experiencing a clot or a plaque that impedes flow through a blood vessel.
 Cardiovascular diseases that increase the risk of ischemia include: